• Skip to primary navigation

 If you see mangoes on sale at your local grocery, pick some up and let them finish the ripening process at home.
 Be sure to store them at room temperature, preferably in an enclosed, dark paper bag.
 Refrigerating them will slow down the ripening process, so keep them on the counter for best results.

-Step By Step Instructions: How To Cut A Mango
+Step by Step Instructions: How to Properly Cut a Mango

 Cut the base (the end with the stem) off the mango.
 This will allow you to situate the mango on its end for easy cutting.